tomasp1189/personal-README/README.md

 - Yoga
 - HIIT

-momI'm a father of two beautiful kids (you'll eventually see them pop in the middle of a meeting).
-I'm fully responsible for them (their mom lives in another country) so you'll notice that sometimes my availability is a bit hectic but I'm very flexible and I believe I make it work 👨‍👧‍👦.
+I'm a father of two beautiful kids (you'll eventually see them pop in the middle of a meeting).
+I'm fully responsible for them (their mom lives in another country) so you'll notice that sometimes my availability is a bit hectic but I'm very flexible and I try my best to make it work 👨‍👧‍👦.

 ### Built With

-- Sunny predesposition
+- Sunny disposition
 - Endless curiosity
 - Northern European XL Body
 - Latin American intensity
+- Low self-esteem
 - Fabulous hair
-- Low self-esteem
 - ADHD (Batteries included)

 <!-- GETTING STARTED -->